The August 2017 White Supremacist Protest at the University of Virginia

 FAQs

+1. What sparked the white supremacist protest in Charlottesville?
 The protest was sparked by the Charlottesville City Council’s decision to remove a statue of Confederate General Robert E. Lee from a city park, which many white nationalists viewed as an attack on their heritage.

 2. Who was responsible for the violence during the protest?
 The violence was instigated by clashes between white nationalist groups and counter-protesters.
 While the rally was promoted as a peaceful protest, it quickly escalated into violent confrontations, including the tragic incident where James Alex Fields Jr. drove his car into a crowd.